danieldandre/js-practice/week5/exercises.md

 - a → number
 - b → number
 - return type → number
 2. Try calling multiply(5, "cat") — what does TS do?
+A: Doesn't allow it
 3. Enable "noImplicitAny": true in your tsconfig.json and remove the type annotations — what happens?
+A: Error because a and b have type any,
 4. Now change the function to print the result of a*b to the console instead of returning the value.
 How do you indicate the function is meant to return nothing?